michaelmano/Pitaya/README.md

 - $wp_rewrite->set_permalink_structure('/%postname%/') **Sets up the sites permalink structure**
 - $menus **Creates the primary navigation and lists all pages mentioned in the array**

-**Below are a list of PHP functions I have written for the theme which you can use throughout the site:**
+**Below are a list of PHP functions I have written for the Theme:**

 ```
 pitaya_social_nav([